Best Places to Live in Tennessee: Top 7 Tennessee Cities

 Now we find ourselves in Murfreesboro, a city that offers the perfect balance of big-city amenities and a small-town feel.
 Murfreesboro offers the convenience of being close to Nashville and its various opportunities without being caught up in the city's hustle and bustle.

 Residents of Murfreesboro enjoy access to big-city amenities such as the airport, large event venues, and comprehensive healthcare facilities.
-For residents who work in Nashville’s downtown neighborhoods, the commute is less than 40 miles.
+The commute for residents who work in Nashville's downtown neighborhoods is less than 40 miles.

 Murfreesboro Real Estate